CALY — Callaway Golf Company

 2. Strategic Updates and Business Highlights

-• Completed the sale of the Jack Wolfskin business for $290 million and a 60% stake in Topgolf for $1.1 billion, significantly improving the balance sheet and refocusing on core golf operations.
+- Callaway completed the sale of the Jack Wolfskin business for $290 million and a 60% stake in Topgolf for approximately $1.1 billion, using proceeds to reduce debt significantly.

-• New product launches for 2026 include the Quantum family of woods and irons and Odyssey AI dual putters, with positive initial feedback.
+- New product launches for 2026 include the Quantum family of woods and irons and the Odyssey AI dual putters, which feature advanced technology aimed at enhancing performance.

 3. Forward Guidance and Outlook

-• 2026 Revenue Guidance: Expected to be between $1.98 billion and $2.05 billion, reflecting a slight decline due to strategic changes.
+- 2026 Revenue Guidance: Expected to range from $1.98 billion to $2.05 billion, reflecting a slight decrease due to strategic changes.

-• 2026 Adjusted EBITDA Guidance: Projected between $170 million and $195 million, impacted by $40 million in incremental tariffs.
+- Adjusted EBITDA Guidance: Projected between $170 million and $195 million, factoring in $40 million in incremental tariffs and reduced dividend income.

 4. Bad News, Challenges, or Points of Concern

-• Overall consumer confidence and job growth remain lower than desired, which may impact sales.
+- Overall consumer confidence and job growth remain lower than desired, which could affect sales.

 5. Notable Q&A Insights